mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 ).
 The GitHub repository of the role assignment service can be found [here](https://github.com/mojaloop/role-assignment-service).

-## Assigning permissions to roles
+## Assigning permissions to roles & mutually exclusive permission sets
 The permission to role assignment is stored in a `.yml` file that we are calling a role-resource file (`roleresource.yml`).
 Access and changes to these role-resource files will be managed through a hosted version control solution like GitHub or GitLab.
 This is convenient as this keeps a full history of changes and has configurable automatic and manual control points.
 These role-resource files are mapped as Kubernetes custom resource definitions (CRDs) to which a role-permission operator subscribes.
 Changes to the role-resource files trigger the role-permission operator to update Ory Keto with the corresponding appropriate change.
 A role can be represented by more than one file if necessary.

+There are two types of role resource files, the first contains the role permission assignments and the second the mutually exclusive permission sets.

-Here is an example of a role-resource file:
+Here is an example of a permission assignment role-resource file:
 ```yml
 apiVersion: "mojaloop.io/v1"
 kind: MojaloopRole